 We expect that this will inevitably influence processors, as the list will serve as a basis for determining which electronic nicotine delivery systems (ENDS) they allow online merchants to process credit cards for.

 While the FDA is under a court order to assess company-submitted data and applications within the next year, in order to decide what products and flavors can be legally sold, there are some immediate consequences.

 For example, the agency states that applications that are complete and accepted may continue to sell their products for a year.
 This implies a running course of product reviews that may lead to further reviews or rejection – ultimately impacting what processors can process payments for.

 In short, there will be some uncertainty in the year to come for processors and online vape shoppers alike, as the FDA rules on pods and refillable-tank vaping products.

 Keep informed and get expert advice

 At Tasker Payment Gateways, we help vape business owners accept credit cards online and we’ve served a variety of high-risk business types since 2002.
-As this situation unfolds and develops, our biggest recommendation to vape e-commerce store owners is to keep informed and don’t hesitate to get advice from legal and payment experts.
+As this situation develops, our biggest recommendation to vape e-commerce store owners is to keep informed and to not hesitate to get advice from legal and payment experts.
 While we can’t offer legal advice, we can certainly help with the latter.